emad-abaei/PepperoniProps/README.md

 ✅ **Refactoring and optimizing the codebase** for cleaner, more efficient development.

+✅ **Implemented a modern testing setup** using Vitest and Testing Library for confidence and maintainability.

 ## 📩 Contributing

 Contributions are welcome!
 Feel free to submit issues.